 Q. You have played such an important role in making technology accessible to all.
 What brought you to this field?

 I saw what was really available to me, and how inaccessible mainstream technology was I was very excited to explore all the things that the Lighthouse could do for me, because I had been talking about them anyway as a fundraiser; but then I saw what was really available to me, and how inaccessible mainstream technology was, as well as third-party programs like Razor’s Edge.
 Not even Windows was friendly in terms of accessibility.
 They had an accessible technology team, and they used the word “accessible”, but that wasn’t anywhere in the program.
 You could make text maybe three times larger, but not 30.

 I started to see what a challenge this was.
 Transitioning into vision loss wasn’t going to be easy in terms of technology, even at the Lighthouse.
 I started to see what a challenge this was.
 Transitioning into vision loss wasn’t going to be easy in terms of technology, even at the Lighthouse.
 I was very disappointed, and I was always challenging the technology group: why couldn’t Microsoft make this program work for me?
 What they had was cutting edge assistive technology, and I told them we needed to make it better.
 To start using this technology was a struggle — it wasn’t well supported or understood, even at the Lighthouse.
 It was always a fight, but I did learn to use the program that ran on my PC — and I had a love-hate relationship with it.
 However, it did what it was supposed to do, which was to keep me working; and for that I respected it, but I kept thinking there had to be a better way.

 During my earliest relationship with the word “accessible”, it was usually preceded by the word “not”.
 I connected with Microsoft, I started to talk to people and getting involved, but I continued using that program and getting nowhere.
 During my earliest relationship with the word “accessible”, it was usually preceded by the word “not”.

 They would tell me: “the market’s too small”.
 “But something accessible would be better for everyone”; “Well, it’s cost prohibitive to make it accessible”.
 They would tell me: “the market’s too small”.
 “But something accessible would be better for everyone”; “Well, it’s cost prohibitive to make it accessible”.
 Everyone would say that — technology companies, the people at the Lighthouse.
 I started to think I was going to fail, that this technology and I were never going to get along, and without technology I wasn’t going to be able to work.
 The other thing I started to realize was that everybody around me, both people who had a visual impairment and my friends who didn’t but were moving into their 40s and 50s, were struggling with technology.
 The big thing in those days was the BlackBerry, which I never used because it was never accessible to me.
 And I didn’t understand that, because just a boost in the tech would have made it work.
 It wasn’t that accessible for an average user either!
 All kinds of people from my peer group would struggle to read their BlackBerrys.
 That made no sense to me.
 I also didn’t understand why it didn’t just read it to you.
 That’s not something that everyone embraces, but they’re not ridiculous requests.
 The piece of equipment I loved at that time, and which I learned to use even though it wasn’t accessible, was the iPod.
 That was a testament to my ability to work around the problem.
 I wanted an iPod very much, and I couldn’t even read the big ones — then somebody gave me an iPod Nano, and I learned to use it by clicking through it.

 The piece of equipment I loved at that time, and which I learned to use even though it wasn’t accessible, was the iPod.
 At the end of 2006 I was the director of Major Gifts, and I was quite successful in fundraising because I knew how to sell, and because I was living the experience first hand.
 I was with our then CEO talking to her about the year-end numbers, which were going very well.
 By that point I had had nine bosses in five years, and she told me there was going to be a new one.
 That’s when I decided to move on to something else.
 I was really interested in technology, and at the same time felt very left behind by it.
 In fundraising everyone talked about how technology was leveling the playing field, but it wasn’t true.
 My boss asked if I could do that there, in the Lighthouse, and I said yes.
 That was my entry into technology, and they really gave me an opportunity to learn because with almost everything before that I was just guessing.
 I didn’t really know much about it, and I didn’t have a lot of experience beyond my own.
 The one thing I had going for me was that I do not accept the status quo very well, so the way things were were not going to work for me.
 I wanted something better, and people were very receptive to my thoughts and ideas.
 The world started to come together for me.

 The one thing I had going for me was that I do not accept the status quo very well, so the way things were were not going to work for me.
 I wanted something better, and people were very receptive to my thoughts and ideas.
 The world started to come together for me.
 In early 2007 I joined the technology team, and began to learn and work with them.
 I started reaching out to Microsoft, IBM, etc., building relationships.
 I was very excited about what the developers were thinking and doing, and where they wanted to go.
 We spoke the same language.
 I was very excited about the possibilities.
 In 2007 they took out an iPod Nano with spoken menus.
 I was the first one to get it, and it was life-changing.
 I felt like I could see the menu, I could hear everything.
 It was the same as seeing the screen.

 In 2007 they took out an iPod Nano with spoken menus.
-I was the first one to get it, and it was life-changing.
+I was the first one to get it, and it was life changing.
 I felt like I could see the menu, I could hear everything.
 It was the same as seeing the screen.
 It was a very uplifting moment, and it made me realize that it really matters how you feel about the technology you’re using.

 Q. Do you feel that physical aspect made a difference?
 Were the fact that you could spin that wheel, and the connection between the touch and the hearing important?

 I did think so at the time.
 I was indoctrinated into the conventional wisdom that said people with vision loss need tactile features.
 I’m sitting at a gorgeous iMac with a very small keyboard, but before it was thought we needed big keyboards.
 With this iPod I was able to move from the visual to the audible, and it felt seamless to me.
 Also, I had a very strong desire to have what I thought was the “hot” technology — the things everyone had.
 There was something similar to the iPod made the for visually impaired, and they were big clunky things with giant buttons, and they looked almost like a child’s toy.
 It wasn’t something you could slip into your pocket, and I was very turned off to that.

 The iPhone had launched by that point, and there were rumors that they were going to make it accessible, but not even I believed it.
 No one thought blind people could use a flat screen, things needed to have texture.
 The iPhone had launched by that point, and there were rumors that they were going to make it accessible, but not even I believed it.
 No one thought blind people could use a flat screen, things needed to have texture.
 The iPhone came out and I was, again, nervous that I was going to fail.
 I had friends who weren’t visually impaired that were having trouble even making a phone call because it was a big curve, a very new experience.
 But I just had to try it, and they were amazingly supportive of me at the Apple store I went to.
 They were excited that I wanted learn how to use it, and they made a special accommodation for me to have one-to-one training, and lots of other people were training too.
 In the beginning people thought it was too difficult, but now everybody’s using it and it’s become second nature.
 It’s beautifully designed and it shows us that with technology everything is possible.
 That phone opened up not a world, but many.
 It took the place of a lot of tools we needed to carry around, like a recorder, a magnifier, etc.

 It also did something that’s beyond value — it made us feel normal again.
 We were not on the outside of this amazing happening, now we were in it too.
 It also did something that’s beyond value — it made us feel normal again.
 We were not on the outside of this amazing happening, now we were in it too.
 In the beginning I was very excited, because I could talk about my iPhone like everyone else — and mine was even more interesting because it spoke.

 Q. What’s your definition of accesible technology?
 From what you’re saying it’s much more than being able to access it.
 It touches on the connection, the emotion that’s associated with it, the sense of belonging and being included — which is broader than just access.